 This page illustrates the various locomotive models I have built for use on the layout.
-All have been re-equipped with Northwest Shortline low profile wheels.
+Most have been re-equipped with Northwest Shortline low profile wheels.
 The fleet was equipped initially with Train Control Systems decoders, independent front and rear lights, ditch lights where appropriate, and cab lights where possible.

 I wish to thank my friends Jeff Briggs of Briggs Models (www.briggsmodels.ca) who painted and weathered the locomotives, and Dave MacKinnon of Details N Scale who installed the decoders and lights.
 For further information on Dave's digital services, I invite you to visit his website at www.detailsnscale.com .